isabella232/website-27/docs/reference/all/source/includes/_commands_skyctrl.md

 Set the SkyController access point channel.<br/>
 The channel will be checked, and can be modified before application.
 Use the [WifiSelectionChanged](#SkyController-AccessPointSettingsState-WifiSelectionChanged) event to get the applied channel/band.<br/>
 The list of authorized channels for the current country can be retrived with the [WifiAuthChannel](#SkyController-Wifi-WifiAuthChannel) command.<br/>
-This command is deprecated.
-Use the [WifiSelection](#SkyController-AccessPointSettings-WifiSelection) command instead.<br/>

 * type (enum): The type of wifi selection (only manual at the moment)<br/>